simonmichael/hledger_site/src/conversion2.md

   it would probably be on by default and there would probably be a `--no-infer-equity` to disable it.

-- Generated equity postings will be of this form:
+- From a conversion from FROMCOMM to TOCOMM, generated equity postings will have the form:
   ```
-  EQUITYACCT:FROMCOMM:TOCOMM        TOCOMMAMT
+  EQUITYACCT:FROMCOMM:TOCOMM       -TOCOMMAMT
-  EQUITYACCT:TOCOMM:FROMCOMM     -FROMCOMMAMT
+  EQUITYACCT:TOCOMM:FROMCOMM      FROMCOMMAMT
   ```
   - FROMCOMMAMT is the negative amount, TOCOMMAMT is the positive one
   - FROMCOMM, TOCOMM are the corresponding commodity symbols